rackerlabs/support-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

     Servers **Details** page in the [Cloud Control Panel](https://login.rackspace.com).
 However, items do appear as they should on the **Backups** tab in the Cloud Control Panel.

+    It is possible to install Rackspace Cloud Backup on non-Rackspace assets, as long as the server has access to public Internet, and the operating system is supported by the Cloud Backup agent.
+These kinds of assets might include servers that run on other clouds, such as AWS EC2, Azure, or Google.
+They might also include personal laptops and desktops, or servers running in your own company's data center.
+For any asset outside of Rackspace infrastructure, you **must** use the "dedicated" flavor when registering the agent.

 8. When prompted to confirm that you want to overwrite your configuration file, answer `yes`.